kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

             _baseHashable = base
         }

-        //more code....
+        //more code….
     }

-Although in the right direction, Compiler wont allow us to use `_InternalConcreteBox` as concrete type for `_box` as this is a Generic Placeholder and incomplete Type (like before).
+Although in the right direction, Compiler won’t allow us to use `_InternalConcreteBox` as concrete type for `_box` as this is a Generic Placeholder and incomplete Type (like before).
 Other than that everything looks good.

-We could say, `_InternalConcreteBoc`_ is bocing a Type but it tries to preserve the original type info.
+We could say, `_InternalConcreteBoc`_ is boxing a Type but it tries to preserve the original type info.
 Whereas, `Any2Hashable` is a type erased container.

 ### Step 4: Solving Generics yet again with Protocol